School Testing Vs. Private Testing - What's the Difference?

 What's the difference between special education eligibility testing done through the school and testing done through a private evaluation?

-Other than the sometimes scary cost of a private evaluation.
+…other than the sometimes scary cost of a private evaluation.

 The key thing to understand is that the goals of special education eligibility testing and private testing are very different.
-The goals of each are generally outlined as follows:

-Purpose/Goal of Special Education Eligibility Testing
+Special Education Eligibility Testing (School District)

-To evaluate a student in select areas to determine whether the scores in specified areas are low enough to qualify for small group or individualized support through the school (usually 12th percentile or below, meaning that if 100 students took the test your child would need to score worse than 88 or more students to get intervention support through an Individualized Education Program).
-This isn't a hard and fast number but it is a common number we see schools sticking to to determine eligibility services.
+Usually scores need to fall at the 12th percentile or below, meaning that if 100 students took the test, your child would need to score worse than 88 or more students to get intervention support through an Individualized Education Program).
+This isn't a hard and fast number, but it is a common number we see schools sticking to to determine eligibility services.

 To get a clear picture of academic strengths and weaknesses

-To create a plan on how best to support a child given the pattern of academic strengths and weaknesses both at home and in the classroom
+To create a plan on how best to support a child given the pattern of academic strengths and weaknesses, both at home and in the classroom

 To give parents an understanding of what to expect as their child progresses academically, how to support learning at home, and a diagnosis if appropriate